Spectral Image Tokenizer: Implementation details

-For the image generation experiments in \cref{sec:partial_generation}, we train SIT models with a ``small'' encoder and ``large'' decoder as defined in ViT-VQGAN~\cite{yu2022vectorquantized} and used by Parti~\cite{yu2022scaling}.
+For the text-to-image generation experiments in \cref{sec:partial_generation}, we train SIT models with a ``small'' encoder and ``large'' decoder as defined in ViT-VQGAN~\cite{yu2022vectorquantized} and used by Parti~\cite{yu2022scaling}.
 The ``small'' transformer has 8 layers with 8 heads, feature dimension 512 and hidden dimension 2048.
 The ``large'' transformer has 32 layers with 16 heads, feature dimension 1280 and hidden dimension 5120.
 Differently from Parti, we train this tokenizer once from scratch instead of in two stages; Parti first trains a ``small'' encoder and decoder, then freezes the ``small'' encoder and trains ``large'' decoder.

 For the generative AR-SIT, we follow the smallest architecture presented in Parti~\cite{yu2022scaling}, with 12 layers in the text encoder and 12 decoder layers, 16 heads, 1024 feature dimensions and 4096 hidden dimensions.
 The text conditioning is through cross-attention.
+We use classifier-free guidance (CFG)~\cite{ho2022classifierfreediffusionguidance} scale of 3.0.
+No reranking is used.

 AR-SIT is trained for \num{500000} steps with a learning rate that linearly increases up to \num{4.5e-4} during the first \si{10}{\%} steps, then decays exponentially.
 We use batch size 256 and the loss is the just the softmax cross-entropy.